mdfarhansadiq/CPRoadmap/README.md

 Note: If you are unable to code at the beginning level of a problem, see others' code.
 So, google it.
 But first try your best.

 Now most important thing is "Time Complexity":
-If you know how to code, then you must how to calculate the time complexity of a code.
+If you know how to code, then you must know how to calculate the time complexity of a code.
 So, check the "Big O Notation.txt" file.
 Whenever you code for a problem, you have to calculate the time complexity.
 It is one of the best ways to practice it.

 Next one thing is "Space Complexity".